 - They are popular to eat cold in a hot bowlful of rice.
 Simply place them on a bed of rice along with some of the marinade.
 Some like a few drops of sesame oil to drizzle over them.
 The only problem with this way of eating them is that you’ll forget how many rice cups you’ve had… 🙂

 - They are an integral part of many Asian soups.
 In fact, any noodle soup or ramen is incomplete without some soft boiled eggs.
 And if they are marinated like this… oh boy, yum, you’re in for a treat.
-Try them in my Korean Style Ground Pork Soup!
+Try them in my Korean Style Ground Pork Soup or Laksa Noodle Soup!

 I personally love them the next day or late evening, so they have plenty of time to marinate.
 After a couple of days they get super flavorful.
 That being said, I recommend finishing them off within 3-4 days.